This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How to prepare for surgery:

 Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
-He will tell you what medicines to take or not take on the day of your surgery.
+He or she may tell you not to eat or drink anything after midnight on the day of your surgery.
+Your provider may tell you to shower the night before your surgery.
+He or she may tell you to use a certain soap to help prevent a surgical site infection.
+Your provider will tell you what medicines to take or not take on the day of your surgery.
 Arrange to have someone drive you home and stay with you after surgery.

 What will happen during surgery:

 - You will be given general anesthesia to keep you asleep and free from pain during surgery.
+You may also be given an antibiotic to help prevent an infection.
 Your surgeon may insert a scope through your urethra to check the location of your fistula.
 A stent will be placed in each ureter to protect them during surgery.
 Your surgeon will make an incision around the fistula.
 The fistula will be cut out or sewn closed.
 The outside walls of your vagina and bladder will be separated.
 Your surgeon will close the incision with stitches.
 Bandages soaked with antibiotic medicine may be placed in your vagina to help prevent infection.

 - If your surgery is done through your abdomen, your surgeon will make an incision under your belly button.
 The wall of your bladder will be cut away from your vagina and the fistula removed.
 Your surgeon may put a suprapubic catheter through your abdomen and into your bladder before it is closed.
 The catheter is used to drain your urine and may stay in place for up to 3 weeks.
 You may also need a drain to remove extra blood and fluid.
 The incision will be closed with stitches.